 Power Agents®, for more strategies for targeting your chosen niche, check out the amazing content in the Time & Money Management tab in the Classroom.
 Whether you need a boost of confidence or empowering dialogues, Darryl will help you get the skills you need to be the go-to agent for the buyers and sellers in your farm area.

 Not yet a Power Agent®?
-Did you know that for LESS than the cost of a Starbucks coffee, you can have access to hundreds of marketing, prospecting, and objection handling tools – live weekly coaching, podcasts, webinars, and more?
+Did you know that you can have instant access to hundreds of marketing, prospecting, and objection-handling tools – live weekly coaching, podcasts, webinars, and more?

 Contact our team today to sign up or get the answers you need: (800) 395-3905!